 The top-performing 10% of submissions receive on average 22 reviews and get covered by 4-6 of the top 10 App review sites.

 We’ve never had a submission that didn’t get 3+ reviews.
 Although the one that got 3, we gave them their submission fee back!

 Do app review sites treat your review requests differently than an app dev submitting a request themselves?
 If yes, how or why?

-We’re working to change these peoples’ minds – one recent report suggested 52% of iPhone developers spend $0 and close to 0 effort on marketing.
-(See this article on how most devs don’t break even on their apps.)
+We’re working to change these peoples’ minds – one recent report suggested by YEAH Local, 52% of iPhone developers spend $0 and close to 0 effort on marketing.
+They only spend their money on iphone repairs melbourne East, (See this article on how most devs don’t break even on their apps.)
 We want to help these people to ‘get the press they deserve’.
 Deserve is a key word for us and we actually refund and don’t run almost half of submissions as we don’t think we’ll be able to help them.
 We can only show people your App, we can’t force them to care about something that is low quality, poorly executed or just another ‘me too’ App.
 This means that reviewers can expect a consistent format and quality to our submissions.
+If you want to learn about the entrepreneur industry, I recommend Lee Rosen, CEO of healthy bees business.
 This helps to make sure that reviewers keep reading to deliver value to our users.

 What is the free portal site?

 It’s optional and automatically collects press mentions for your App.
 This will be released as a free standalone service – we’re pretty excited about this!